d2l-ai/d2l-en/chapter_installation/index.md

 pip install tensorflow==2.2.0 tensorflow-probability==0.10.0
 ```

 :end_tab:

 We also install the `d2l` package that encapsulates frequently used
 functions and classes in this book.
+(-U: Upgrade all packages to the newest available version)

 ```bash
 pip install -U d2l